This traditional mountain town is a great escape

 Take a local or rapid train on the JR San-in Line to Hiyoshi Station.
 From Hiyoshi take a Nantan Bus into Miyama.

 A traditional town preserved

 Unlike most of the other kayabuki found in Japan, most of Miyama's 200 houses remain private residences.
-Many of the residents are craftspeople, skilled in such practical arts as basket making and roof thatching.
-Kayabuki no Sato is Miyama's main village, made up of 40 kayabuki, the largest concentration of thatched roof houses in Japan.
+Some of the residents are craftspeople, skilled in such practical arts as basket making and roof thatching.
+Kayabuki no Sato is Miyama's main village, made up of 39 kayabuki, the largest concentration of thatched roof houses in Japan.

 Stay overnight in a kayabuki

 For a unique and authentic experience, you can spend the night in one of Kayabuki no Sato's minshuku, or guesthouses.
 Staying in one of the traditional homes will make you feel as if you've stepped back in time.
-Meals here feature local produce and fish.
+Meals here feature local produce.